 The TAG was formed in the mid-1980s, and initially, it shared responsibilities with the Offshore Installations Assault Group (OAG).
 The latter unit was tasked with maritime operations and was eventually disbanded, although reports suggest an offshoot, the Offshore Assault Team (OAT), remains.
 The OAT is considered a separate but equal component of the TAG, specializing in maritime assaults on ships, ferries, and oil rigs.

-Both units are HALO/HAHO qualified and proficient at heliborne insertions.
+Both the TAG and OAT are HALO/HAHO qualified and trained in heliborne insertions.
 As the “B” Squadron of the SASR, TAG members undergo the same rigorous selection and training as the “regular” SASR.
-The selection phase is three weeks long; those that pass undergo nearly a year of training before they can wear the coveted sand-colored beret.
+The selection process is three weeks long, and those who pass undergo nearly a year of training before they earn the right to wear the distinctive sand-colored beret.

 Tactical Assault Groups

 Australia’s efforts to combat terrorism are divided into two specialized units, TAG East and TAG West.
 These units cover different national geographic areas and execute proactive counter-terrorism operations, including direct action and hostage rescue.
 Their structure ensures they can fulfill these duties efficiently and secure the safety of the Australian public.

 TAG East, headquartered in Sydney, and TAG West, situated in Perth, are positioned on opposite sides of the country to enable rapid response to domestic terrorism incidents.
 Both units boast a higher level of training and expertise than other police tactical groups at the state and federal levels.